 The best thing about this idea for me is that people could be making use of all those skills we seem to have nearly lost and only exist as curiosities for craft fairs or BBC programmes.* Oh - and to prevent this looking utterly WASP, I would ideally like people from other cultures in there too.
 Just because they weren't here during the agricultural revolution, that doesn't mean to say they can't take place in my own little reactionary idea.

-est thing about this idea?
+And the best thing about this idea?
 Because the people would have to work in conjunction with each other, therein lies the kernel of a new village community.

 Well - I can dream, can't I?